camposfa/academic-website/content/publication/colchero-evolutionary-landscape-primate-2020/index.md

 publication_types:
 - '3'
 abstract: Is it possible to slow the rate of aging, or do biological constraints limit its plasticity?
-We test this &amp;lsquo;invariant rate of aging&amp;rsquo; hypothesis with an unprecedented collection of 39 human and nonhuman primate datasets across seven genera.
+We test this "invariant rate of aging" hypothesis with an unprecedented collection of 39 human and nonhuman primate datasets across seven genera.
 We first recapitulate, in nonhuman primates, the highly regular relationship between life expectancy and lifespan equality seen in humans.
 We next demonstrate